Designations Congruent with Things: A Correspondence In Two Parts

 I like him a lot, so because it sucks for him it also sucks for me.

 I always screw these things up so badly, Mako.
-I kind of have a significant other, now, you know?
+I kind of have a significant other, now, y’know?
 This has never gone well for me.
 The lasting relationship thing.
 Maybe I should do something nice for the guy?
 Because he’s pretty much The Best and I am a pile of The Worst.
 Like, you know, should I get him a present?
 What’s something nice?
 A plant?
 A fish?
 Flowers from a plant?

 Wait.

 Yup, that’s me.
-Dr. Geiszler, ladies and gentlemen, reinventing romance from first principles in a glass-half empty kind of way.
+Dr. Geiszler, ladies and gentlemen, reinventing romance from first principles in a glass half-empty kind of way.

 Maks—